phthom/ContainerOrchestration/3-KubernetesLab.md

 [[toc]]

 ---
-# Introduction to IBM Cloud Container Service
+# Introduction to IBM Cloud Kubernetes Service

-IBM Cloud Container Service combines Docker and Kubernetes to deliver powerful tools, an intuitive user experience, and built-in security and isolation to automate the deployment, operation, scaling, and monitoring of containerized apps over a cluster of independent compute hosts by using the Kubernetes APIs.
+IBM Cloud Kubernetes Service combines Docker and Kubernetes to deliver powerful tools, an intuitive user experience, and built-in security and isolation to automate the deployment, operation, scaling, and monitoring of containerized apps over a cluster of independent compute hosts by using the Kubernetes APIs.

 ## Docker containers